Collecting customer feedback is valuable, as long as you do these three not-so-simple things.

 The travel industry as a category is probably most active in their collection of feedback.
 Companies like booking.com, rentalcars.com, and others send emails at various points of your reservations to ensure the experience their providers are offering are up to standard.
 I am dubious, however, as to their use of this data.

-I recently travelled to Rome and en route remembered I hadn’t yet booked a car.
-I opened my Rental Cars app and booked a car with a rental company I hadn't heard of before but had a good rating and competitive rates.
+I recently travelled to Rome and realised en route that I hadn't yet booked a car.
+I opened my Rental Cars app and booked a car with a rental company I was unfamiliar with but had a good rating and competitive rates.
 I even bought the premium insurance package offered by Rental Cars.

-When we got to the airport, we walked to the rental desks only to find the rental company I had booked through wasn't there.
-I checked my emails and noticed I had to call a number when I got to the airport to be collected.
-This was not made apparent to me during booking.
-The van arrived some 25 minutes later and drove us to a seemingly remote location where the rental company kept their fleet.
+When we got to the airport, we walked to the rental desks only to find the rental company I had booked wasn't there.
+I checked my emails and realised the collection desk was not in the terminal, so had to call a number to be collected.
+This was not obvious during booking.
+The van arrived some 25 minutes later and drove us to a seemingly remote location where the company kept their fleet.

 As I was collecting the car, the attendant asked me if I wanted premium insurance, to which I politely informed them that I had already purchased it through Rental Cars.
 Long story short, the car attendant wouldn't let me take the car without purchasing another insurance package with them, as the insurance policy I purchased through Rental Cars was apparently a standalone agreement.